-For the three months ended March 31, 2017, in connection with the announced retirement of the Company's President and Chief Executive Officer, the Company recognized \$0.4 million in stock-based compensation expense associated with a partial acceleration of vesting of his stock options.
+In connection with the retirement of the Company's former President and Chief Executive Officer, the Company recognized stock-based compensation expense associated with the acceleration of vesting of his stock options of \$1.8 million for the nine months ended September 30, 2017.
+No expense was recognized for the three months ended September 30, 2017.